 With VaporNation, you earn one Rewards Point for every dollar you spend.
 These points can then be used toward future purchases.
 Head to our Rewards Points page for more details.

 Most packages ship from our facility within 2-5 business days via USPS or FedEx.
-If you need the package sooner, we also offer rush processing (free when you sign up for the Vape Squad program) and a variety of expedited shipping methods.
+If you need the package sooner, we also offer rush processing and a variety of expedited shipping methods.

 We accept returns of all unused and unopened products for 30 days following receipt of your order.
 Simply send it back to us for a full refund (less a 15% restocking fee and free shipping costs).
 All missing and broken items must be reported within 72 hours of delivery.